Summers just wouldn’t be the same without the BBC’s coverage

-In 2016 BBC Studios partnered with BBC Music to deliver over 25 hours of TV and Red Button coverage.
+Since 2016 BBC Studios has partnered with BBC Music to deliver over 25 hours of TV and Red Button coverage.
 Programming for BBC One (The One Show), BBC Two and BBC Four, plus live-streams from six music stages, reflected the wide range of acts at the festival – from the biggest headliners to some of the newest talent on the music scene.

 Glastonbury TV content is overseen by BBC Studios’ Mark Cooper, Head of Music Television, and Alison Howe, Executive Producer, BBC Music TV.

 BBC Studios has been the global distributor for Glastonbury since 2010, taking highlights from the festival to TV and VOD audiences around the world.
 Content from Glastonbury was sold internationally to 232 territories including India, South Korea, Australia, Brazil and the US.